Design and analyze imaging and illumination systems with CAD interoperability

 - Import data from images using the BRO Digitizer™

-- Use SolidWorks 3D CAD software with ASAP (license optional)
+- Use SolidWorks 3D CAD models (license optional) with ASAP

 - Write ASAP-specific GTX files from within SolidWorks